Backbase/local-backend-setup/development/docker-compose/readme.md

 Before proceeding, make sure that the Docker Registry is accessible.

 1. Replace `SERVICE-NAME` with the service you want to add.
-For more information, see [Backend artifacts](https://community.backbase.com/documentation/DBS/latest/backend_artifacts).
+For more information, see [Backend artifacts](https://backbase.io/developers/documentation/banking-services/latest).
 2. Set your Docker image configuration.
 3. Set the `PORT` which the service exposes.
 4. You can add the following to the service environment variables:
    - To include common configurations, such as registry and signature keys, add `*common-variables`.
    - If a database is required for your service, add `*database-variables`.
+You have to provide `spring.datasource.url` for these services.
    - If the service utilizes events, include `*message-broker-variables`.

 The following is an example configuration: